 - Phoenix Regional Office – Information and location of the local Phoenix Regional Office.

 Arizona Department of Veterans’ Services – AZDVS is not the VA, rather, they work with the VA and other entities, both public and private, to assist our Arizona veterans in gaining access to benefits to which they are entitled.
 As an Arizona state agency, they assist our veterans in numerous ways.
 Visit their website for more information.

 CLEP – Exams are funded by the United States Government through the Defense Activity for Non-Traditional Education Support (DANTES), which means that you could save money obtaining your degree.
-More Information
+Get more Information on CLEP

 Federal Department of Veteran Affairs – Health, Compensation, Home Loan, Education, Appeals, Life Insurance, Vocational Rehabilitation & Burial Benefit Information.
-More Information
+Get more Information from the VA

 Additional Local Support

 - Military and Veteran Success Centers – For the East and West Valley

 - The Vet Center – Counseling services for veterans and their families, including post-war adjustment assistance.
 Offices located throughout Arizona.